Skip to main content

 Percentage of memory used by the SUPD container divided by total.

-gc-metric JSON Object
+The gc-metric Object

 NameTypeDescription